snabble/pos_releases/README.md

-# pos_releases
+# POS releases
-The releases of the snabble POS client are found here.
+The releases of the snabble POS client can be downloaded [here](https://github.com/snabble/pos_releases/releases).